 The feedback from their clients can guide you in making home repairs, toning down your décor, making landscaping improvements and the like.

-Competition is lower, and you'll attract the interest of buyers who can't make weekend appointments because of other commitments.
+Competition is lower on weeknights, and you'll attract the interest of buyers who can't make weekend appointments because of other commitments.

 Most buyers prefer pale, neutral colours that make it easier to imagine a new home as their own.
 Houses with white exteriors are the highest sellers; for interiors, try whites, off-whites or pale greys.

-8. If you've had offers but you considered them too "lowball," try readjusting your sights.
+If you've had offers but considered them too "lowball," try readjusting your sights.
 Determine the lowest price you find acceptable, and consider anything more as icing on the cake.
 In a longstanding dry market you may even have to sell at a loss, so it's important to take every offer seriously.
 You don't want to alienate a potential buyer who has solid financing because you've set your sights unrealistically high.

 If not, start by having a candid talk.
 If there's no change, discuss the problem with their manager.
-On the other hand, if you have a fabulous agent but the market is suffering, consider offering an increased commission or a bonus for your listing agent as extra incentive.
+On the other hand, if you have a fabulous agent but the market is suffering, consider offering an increased commission or a bonus for your listing agent as an extra incentive.
 If you do sweeten the pot for your agent, amend your listing contract to reflect the change.

 If your property has been on the market for a long time and the marketing campaign has run out, it may appear outdated to buyers and buyer agents; speak to your listing agent about how you could refresh the marketing campaign.

 If you've tried the tips above, you're confident that your asking price is competitive, you have an ace agent and you're still not getting any action, it's probably time to take your house off the market.
 Here are some ways to make the most of it:

 If you can afford to do so, relist during a more dependable selling season.
 Research the trends in your area: If you live near the beach, for example, summer may be the savviest time to sell.
 Speak to your listing agent about the best seasons to sell.

-If you must leave your home because of a job transfer or other extenuating circumstance, renting is an excellent option as you wait for the market to regain some heat.
+If you must leave your home because of a job transfer or other extenuating circumstances, renting is an excellent option as you wait for the market to regain some heat.
 If you don't have the time or the talent it takes to be a good landlord, contact a reputable company that specialises in screening applicants and managing properties.